olivier-heurtier/sphinxcontrib-requirement/doc/requirement2.rst

       - a
       - b

+.. req:reqlist:: This is the list of all requirements (no filtering, no sorting)

-.. req:reqlist:: This is a *list* with all options set
+.. req:reqlist:: This is a *list* produced using **all** options (no filtering, no sorting)
     :fields: reqid, title, priority
     :headers: ID, Title, Priority
     :widths: 20 70 10